Some Common Questions:

 Q: What are watched lots?

 A: By clicking “Watch” on any lot, the item will be added to your personal watch list, anonymously.
-You can find your watch list by (first being logged in) at the top of the page as the blue and white star, Hint: Hover your cursor over the different icons to see what they do.
+You can find your watch list by (first being logged in) at the top of the page as the blue and white star, TIP: Hover your cursor over the different icons to see what they do.

 Q: How do I change the credit card that will be used for my auction purchases?